WatMat1127/VLAO/optimizer/README.md

     $GRRM/GRRMp $fn_run -p1 -s172800

-The variable `GRRM` sets the location where GRRM23p and GRRM23.out (GRRMp and GRRM.out？どっち？) are installed in your computer.
+The variable `GRRM` sets the location where GRRM23p and GRRM23.out are installed in your computer.
 For further instructions on how to run GRRM jobs, see [AFIR-web](https://afir.sci.hokudai.ac.jp).

 ## Step 1.
 Prepare input files
 The following files are required.
 You can find elample files in the `Example` directrory.